Consensys/security-workshop-for-devs/README.md

 ### Installing Security Tools from the Future

-In this workshop you'll get a sneak peek into the future: We'll be using Mythril Platform prototypes we built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) guys, as well as the latest build of [Mythril Classic](https://github.com/ConsenSys/mythril-classic), which was we created just in time for DevCon4 under extremely high workload (in most countries such work conditions would be illegal)!
+In this workshop you'll get a sneak peek into the future: We'll be using Mythril Platform prototypes we built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) guys, as well as the latest build of [Mythril Classic](https://github.com/ConsenSys/mythril-classic), which was we created just in time for DevCon4 under extreme stress (in most countries such work conditions would be illegal, that's why so many of our devs live in South East Asia).

 If you run into insurmountable problems ask the instructors for help.
 There's also a dedicated [Discord channel](https://discord.gg/kGDd8FP) that we created exclusively for you, the valued workshop participant.
 Some of our core devs will be on standby to fix bugs in realtime.